DeLorean time machine: History

-After returning Marty home, Doc travels with Einstein to October 21, 2015, where he upgrades the DeLorean with 2015 technology, replacing the plutonium chamber with a Mr. Fusion Reactor, and giving it the ability to fly.
+After returning Marty home, Doc travels with Einstein to October 21, 2015.
+He upgrades the DeLorean with 2015 technology, replacing the plutonium chamber with a Mr. Fusion Reactor, and giving it the ability to fly.
 In the second film, he returns to 1985 to pick up Marty and Jennifer, telling them that they have to rectify a problem caused in the future when Marty's son commits a crime.
-While there, the DeLorean is stolen by Biff Tannen, who discovers that it is a time machine, and uses it to travel back to November 12, 1955, the same day as the climax of the first film, to give his past self a sports almanac which the young Biff uses to accumulate wealth from gambling.
-Biff returns the DeLorean to 2015, without Marty or Doc discovering his use of it until they return to 1985, which due to Biff's manipulation of history, has been transformed into a post-apocalyptic alternate timeline in which Biff is a wealthy casino boss and crime lord.
-Discovering from that this was caused by older Biff's use of the DeLorean and the almanac, Marty and Doc return to 1955 to prevent the younger Biff from acquiring it, thus restoring the original timeline.
-They manage to take back and destroy the almanac, but the DeLorean, with Doc inside it, is struck by lightning again, this time by accident, and due to a malfunction in the time circuits, and disappears.
-Unbeknownst to Marty, Doc is transported to January 1, 1885.
+While there, the DeLorean is stolen by Biff Tannen, who discovers that it is a time machine.
+He uses it to travel back to November 12, 1955, the same day as the climax of the first film, to give his past self a sports almanac which the young Biff uses to accumulate wealth from gambling.
+Biff returns the DeLorean to 2015 without Marty or Doc discovering his use of it.
+When they return to 1985, they find that Biff's manipulation of history has created a post-apocalyptic alternate timeline in which Biff is a wealthy casino boss and crime lord.
+Once they discover that this was caused by older Biff's use of the DeLorean and the almanac, Marty and Doc return to 1955 to prevent these events and restore the original timeline.
+They manage to take back and destroy the almanac, but the DeLorean is struck by lightning again and disappears due to a malfunction in the time circuits, taking Doc to January 1, 1885.
 Both the DeLorean's time circuits and flying capability are disabled in the process, though not the internal combustion engine.